Mastereye7/JonBot/README.md

 ## Features

-- Commands called in chat with '-'
+- Commands called in chat with prefix set in config
 - Restrict commands to everyone or broadcaster/moderator only
 - MSSQL Database for writing and reading data
 - Remotely send commands through other channel chats